jekyllt/jasper/README.md

 ## How to use it

 Simply clone this repository, and then run `jekyll serve` inside the directory.
+Upload the resulting _site/ contents to your repository (gh-pages branch).

 ## Thanks